Chart Color Schemes

 Population

-Population growth drivers in Kewdale are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Kewdale are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, the estimated population of Kewdale is around 8,260, reflecting an increase of 863 people since the 2021 Census.
-The 2021 Census reported a population of 7,397 in the suburb.
-This increase was inferred from AreaSearch's resident population estimate of 8,258 based on the latest ERP data release by the ABS (June 2024) and an additional 96 validated new addresses since the Census date.
-This results in a population density ratio of approximately 983 persons per square kilometer, which is comparable to averages seen across other locations assessed by AreaSearch.
-Kewdale's population growth of 11.7% since the 2021 Census exceeded the national average of 8.9%, positioning it as a growth leader in the region.
-Overseas migration contributed approximately 78.0% of overall population gains during recent periods, driving primary growth for the area.
+As of November 2025, the estimated population of the Kewdale statistical area (Lv2) is around 8,294.
+This figure represents a growth of 897 people since the 2021 Census, which reported a population of 7,397.
+The increase was inferred from AreaSearch's estimation of the resident population at 8,254 in June 2024 and an additional 96 validated new addresses since the Census date.
+This results in a population density ratio of 987 persons per square kilometer, which is roughly inline with averages seen across other areas assessed by AreaSearch.
+The Kewdale (SA2) experienced a higher growth rate than the national average between censuses, with an increase of 12.1% compared to the national average of 9.7%.
+Overseas migration contributed approximately 78.0% of overall population gains during recent periods in this area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and utilising growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data) to estimate growth across all areas post-2032.
-Looking ahead, population projections indicate a slight increase below the national median for the suburb, with an expected expansion of 1,073 persons by 2041, reflecting a total increase of 12.9% over the 17-year period.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and ABS Greater Capital Region projections released in 2023 based on 2022 data to estimate growth across all areas post-2032.
+According to these projections, the Kewdale (SA2) is expected to increase by approximately 1,073 persons to reach a population of around 9,367 by 2041, reflecting an overall gain of about 12.4% over the 17-year period.

 Frequently Asked Questions - Population